croberts/croberts.github.io/style_guide.md

 # STYLE GUIDELINES

-## AESTHETIC/ Mood
+## AESTHETIC / MOOD

 ![](Attachments/bj.gif)

 ## REALISTIC PROPORTIONS

 Every guest's body, limbs, and facial features follow natural human proportions.

 All characters should look grounded, as if they could exist in the real world, even within a stylized context.

 ## CARTOON HORROR